 The successful candidate should have specific interest in the capacity of building technologies and systems to inform spatial and experiential agendas for architectural design.
 Expertise in one or more of the following areas is preferred: environmental systems, structural systems, or energy and building performance.
 Candidates who draw productive critical connections between architecture and interiors and who hold an informed position on the broad cultural and technological forces that act upon and constitute architectural environments will be favorably considered.

-All tenure-track faculty are expected to establish and engage in a teaching agenda, scholarly agenda, and service to the School of Architecture, University and community.
+All tenure-track faculty members are expected to establish and engage in a teaching and scholarly agenda, provide service to the School, University and broader community.

-Required: Master of Architecture, or post-professional graduate degree in architecture, or a terminal graduate degree in interior architecture/design or in an allied design discipline.
-Preferred: Experience in the area of environmental systems, structural systems, or energy and building performance as demonstrated by previous specialized teaching, practice, or advanced studies.
+Required Qualifications: Master of Architecture, or post-professional graduate degree in architecture, or a terminal graduate degree in interior architecture/design or in an allied design discipline.
+Preferred Qualifications: Experience in the area of environmental systems, structural systems, or energy and building performance as demonstrated by previous specialized teaching, practice, or advanced studies.

-Review of applications will begin January 17, 2018 continue until the position is filled.
-Send: Letter of Application stating their teaching/research interests; Curriculum Vitae; Portfolio with design work/student work completed under the applicant’s direction, if available; List of Three References to: firstname.lastname@example.org.
+All submissions must be submitted electronically.
+Priority will be given to applications received by January 17, 2018 but review of applications will continue until the position is filled.
+Applicants should send: Letter of Application stating their teaching/research interests; Curriculum Vitae; Portfolio with design work and student work completed under the applicant’s direction, if available; and List of Three References to: email@example.com.